The right doctor is out there, but they might be hard to find.

-I hadn’t menstruated for a few months, and even though I was a virgin, I thought it was weird that my doctor didn’t ask me about my sexual activity or possible pregnancy.
+I hadn’t menstruated for a few months, and even though I hadn’t yet had sex, I thought it was weird that my doctor didn’t ask me about my sexual activity or possible pregnancy.
 I never went back to that doctor, but he taught me a valuable lesson.

 The path to finding the perfect gynecologist can be long and bumpy.
 There are specialists who, like mine, take virginity for granted, and others who are not open to diverse sexual practices.
 A gynecologist who works for some people might not work for another — the possibilities are endless.

 Before exploring your options, it’s important to ask yourself four questions.

 Is it a routine check-up or do you have a specific problem to address?
 While finding a well-prepared and overall nice doctor is always in your best interest, a casual visit just to make sure everything’s fine leaves more room for trial and error, while dealing with a particular issue, like PCOS or a hormonal imbalance, will require you to look for a specialist.